 If you think that gray is simply a mixture of black and white, you won't be able to take advantage of the subtleties of this tricky decorating color.
 The color gray is considered a neutral color along with brown.
 It's basically the result of over-combining primary colors; when you do this to an extreme, you end up with black.
 Gray may be neutral, but it usually has a discernible hue produced by the colors used to mix it.

 Before mixing gray for your walls or trim, consider the surrounding color scheme.
-The scheme is a warm one if the predominating colors in the decor are red, yellow, orange or brown, and it's cool if most of the colors are blue, green or violet.
-You can mix both warm gray and cool gray, depending on the colors you use, but it's best to combine warm gray with warm colors and cool gray with cool ones.
-Also, before you start mixing, consider how light you want the gray to be, because that also determines the colors you should use to mix it as well as the type of base you should use.
+The scheme is considered warm if the predominating colors in the decor are red, yellow, orange, or brown.
+It's considered a cool color if most of the colors are blue, green, or violet.
+You can mix your own gray in a warm or cool tone, depending on the colors you use, but it's best to combine warm gray with warm colors and cool gray with cool ones.
+Also consider how light you want the gray to be, because this helps determine the colors you should use to mix it as well as the best type of base to use.

 Adding black pigment to white paint makes a neutral gray that is neither cool nor warm, so you can use it anywhere.
 Here's how to mix black and white to make a neutral gray:

 - Add black pigment or paint to white paint; have a color reference handy to tell you when you've achieved the proper mixture.

 - Add the black in increments of a few drops at a time if you're looking for an off-white shade and in larger increments to get a deep gray.

 - Stir thoroughly before comparing the color to your reference, and add more black as needed until you get the final shade.